Teemamin/online_cookbook/README.md

 # Susu's online_cookbook
-susu's online cookbook is aimed at encouraging people to cook at home, and to make the process of feeding your family and loved ones less intimidating and more enjoyable.
+susu's online cookbook is a fictional site that is aimed at encouraging people to cook at home, and  making the process of feeding your family and loved ones less intimidating and more enjoyable.

 ## UX
-This project gives its users the flexibilty to share their own recipes,edit them, delete them
+This project gives its users the flexibilty to share their own recipes,edit, delete them

 if need be and also grants them access to other users recipes and process to make cooking easy,fun and accessable to everyone

 with no prior experience necessary.
 The site provides several ways to access its recipe Contents, shows statistics on

 recipe contributors and content category whilest also providing its users with easy access to our suggested tried and tested cookware brands
+### User Stories :
+The user stories below inspired my design for the project :
+#### Project owner:
+* Being the project owner and the person that will love to see it succeed the most:i will like to attract users and increase our following in hopes of creating a community for foodies, where people come to share their love for food,share family recipes, cooking tactis whilst also promoting my recommended cookware and future possiblilities of food blog & hard copy cookbooks.
+#### First Time user:
+* user x: a user with no prior experience cooking: our step by step recipe collections and yummy food images takes the user through the journey of making their personalized dish experience.
+* user Y: a user that has some experience cooking but isn't sure what they are looking for: our enticing category collections and search option helps make does descions alot easier.
+* user Z: the ability to share your own recipes with the community: as a user more especially if you love food like i do, will surely be a retrun user given the ability to share your craft with others , using our add recipe section.
+#### Return users:
+* user: i am a mum that loves to cook for my family: i have tired the recipes and my family loved every bit of it, so i will love to share my own recipes with the community to help others share that love.
+* user: on my first visit to th site i had little to no prior experience with cooking but after trying the step by step recipes: i am back for more.
+* user: food blogger: i am a food blogger: with passion for sharing my craft and experience with the world, this platform is an additional method of expanding my audience.
+#### Wireframes:

 ## Features